jgperrin/net.jgp.books.spark.ch08/README.md

 # Spark in Action, 2nd edition - chapter 8

-Welcome to Spark with Java, chapter 8.
+Welcome to Spark in Action, 2nd edition, chapter 8.
 This chapter covers data ingestion from databases.

-This code is designed to work with Apache Spark v3.0.0.
+This code is designed to work with Apache Spark v3.1.2.

 ## Labs

+Each chapter has one or more labs.
+Labs are examples used for teaching in the [book](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
+You are encouraged to take ownership of the code and modify it, experiment with it, hence the use of the term **lab**.

 ### Lab \#100